 Figure 1.
 Interactions between student and teacher.

 From the outset, Wazzochist theorists were troubled by the dichotomy between a two dimensional educational model and its application to a multi-dimensional world.
-One of the earliest goals of Wazzochism (indeed it has been suggested this remains its seminal achievement, see Laker 1978) was to reconcile this paradox.
-The model depicted in figure 2 is a two-dimensional extended projection of the actual structure, interested readers should consult Sutcliffe & Cook (2008) for details of how to reconstruct the full colorimetric vector in three-dimensional space.
+One of the earliest goals of Wazzochism (indeed it has been suggested this remains its seminal achievement, see Laker 1948) was to reconcile this paradox.
+The model depicted in figure 2 is a two-dimensional extended projection of the actual structure, interested readers should consult Lewis & Cook (2006) for details of how to reconstruct the full colorimetric vector in three-dimensional space.

 Figure 2.
 Extended projection of colorimetric multi-dimensional student-teacher interaction space.